ScanMountGoat/Smush-Material-Research/Debugging.md

 It can be helpful to test multiple different models or scenes that use a particular value.
 Dumping all possible values for a parameter from the game files can help predict if a value is used or not.
 It's not always the case that values that only use a single value in game are unused or values with many unique values actually do something in game, however.

 It's generally not feasible or even valuable for modding to completely reverse engineer all of the game's rendering code or test every possible parameter combination.
 An efficient way to produce reasonably good understanding is to start with a basic guess of how something works, find cases that don't match up with in game, and try to find the value or values responsible for the difference via debugging.
 Many improvements in material and rendering research have been found by analyzing why the output of the renderer in applications like SSBH Editor does not match in game.
 It's important to discover why these discrepencies exist even if perfectly recreating them in applications is deemed not worth the effort.
+It may also be necessary in some cases to sacrifice rendering accuracy in some cases to achieve better performance or compatibility on PC hardware.

 ## Testing
 Testing is a vital part of validating not only application code but also understanding of how the in game rendering works.
 Without access to the original code or specification, it's unlikely that